DIY

 We haven’t worked with wicker much, so this step was challenging for us.
 We started by soaking the rolls of cane webbing in warm water in our bathtub for 3o minutes.
 This caused the wicker to loosen and expand.

 Next, we laid the panels down on the ground and rolled the wicker over the openings.
 With a small pneumatic stapler, we pulled the wicker tight into the groove and shot about every 2 inches into the panel.
-You want to pull the panel tight but not too tight as it will naturally tighten as it dries out.
+You want to pull the panel tight but not too tight, as it will naturally tighten as it dries out.
 Important to follow the lines on the wicker to ensure the webbing is running in straight lines.

 Once all of the panels were shot on, we took a razor knife and trimmed the excess wicker